-Trauma, also known as “Post Traumatic Stress Disorder” (PTSD) is to do with dealing with the effects of an event after is has happened.
+Trauma is defined as a particular nervous system response to an overwhelming event; trauma is not the event itself.
+(Note – the same event might cause a post trauma syndrome such as post traumatic stress disorder [PTSD] in one person, and not in another.)
 When we are involved in a traumatic event, a huge amount of energy is made available in our bodies so that we can deal with that event.
 But often we become overwhelmed – shocked – and the energy that should be there to help us becomes frozen and stuck.
 Having ‘nowhere to go’, this trapped energy results in symptoms like these:

 - Over-alert and easily startled – feeling ‘on-guard’

 - Exaggerated emotional reactions, and extreme mood-swings